mastermalone/cra-project/site-client/README.md

 You must add your exported store to the "storeExports" file and export it from there as follows: export { default as myStore } from './myPage/myStore';
+Next you must include the export of your store to the configuireStore.js file in two places:

+- Add it to the import statement along with the other stores
+- The stores[] array

 ### Adding a route for your page